Mother Lode (1982 film): Plot

-When her husband George disappears after a flight into northern British Columbia's interior wilderness to search for gold, Andrea Spalding contacts Jean Dupre for help, who just happens to be available for hire after intimidating a surly passenger with aerobatics in a Molyco Company Cessna 206, then landing and walking away from the aircraft as it continues to taxi onto an active runway into the path of a landing Cessna 185, with the Molyco executive still on board.
+Mollyco Company employee George Spalding disappears after a flight into northern British Columbia's interior wilderness to search for gold.
+His friend and colleague, Jean Dupre, contacts his wife Andrea to ask if George told her where he was going before he left.
+Dupre, who just happens to be available to search for George, having been fired after intimidating a surly manager with aerobatic manoeuvres in a Mollyco Company Cessna 206 aircraft by landing and walking away from the plane as it continues to taxi onto an active runway into the path of a landing Cessna 185, with the Mollyco executive still on board.

 Together, Dupre and Spalding embark on a search in a dilapidated de Havilland Canada DHC-2 Beaver.
-Along the way, they recover from a mechanical breakdown and encounter native fisherman Elijah, who earnestly urges them to stay away from "Headwater".
+Along the way, they recover from a mechanical breakdown and encounter native fisherman Elijah, who earnestly urges them to stay away from "the headwaters".

-On arrival at Headwater, Dupre accidentally crashes the aircraft during the water landing, yet he and Spalding survive, shaken but unhurt.
+On arrival at the headwaters, Dupre accidentally crashes the aircraft during the water landing, yet he and Spalding survive, shaken but unhurt.
 From there, the pair become involved in suspicious activities with Silas McGee, a prospector and hermit intent on protecting his silver mine.
 Encountering his brother, Ian McGee, their search turns into a whodunit mystery/adventure, involving mistaken identities, greed and murder.
 When Dupre discovers the Mollyco aircraft in which George Spalding was last seen, submerged in a lake, the searchers eventually learn the truth about Spalding's disappearance.